IS launches new assault on besieged eastern city in Syria

-BEIRUT (AP) — Syrian opposition activists say Islamic State militants have launched a new offensive on government-held areas in the contested eastern city of Deir el-Zour.
+BEIRUT (AP) — Islamic State militants launched their biggest assault in a year on government-held areas of the contested city of Deir el-Zour Saturday, attacking from several fronts and triggering intense fighting in the eastern region bordering Iraq, the Syrian government and opposition activists said.

-They report intense fighting Saturday between Syrian troops and IS members in the city and in the vicinity of a nearby military airport controlled by government forces.
+Syrian state TV said three people were killed and nine were wounded in IS rocket attacks on several neighborhoods of the city.

-The extremists, who control most of Deir el-Zour province, have kept the provincial capital under siege since 2014.
-Government forces have withstood the encirclement thanks to air-dropped humanitarian assistance and weapons and ammunition flown into the airport.
+Intense fighting broke out between Syrian troops and the extremist group’s fighters both inside the city and around the vicinity of a nearby military airport controlled by government forces.
+The militants had launched their multi-pronged attack starting from the area of Baghaliyeh near the northwestern tip of the city.
+Deir el-Zour carries strategic significance for IS as it links the group’s Iraq territory to its de facto capital of Raqqa in Syria.

-The Syrian Observatory for Human Rights says Saturday’s offensive was the most intense attack in a year.
-Others reported loud explosions that shook the city and said Syrian warplanes were taking part in the battles.
+Loud explosions that shook the city were reported.
+Activists said Syrian warplanes were taking part in the battles.

 Most Read Stories